Codecademy/docs/content/python/concepts/keywords/terms/assert/assert.md

   - 'paths/computer-science'
 ---

-The **`assert`** keyword is confirms the truthiness of a given statement and is often used to facilitate development, document code, and debug.
+The **`assert`** keyword confirms the truthiness of a given statement and is often used to facilitate development, document code, and debug.

 ## Syntax